-More generally, we will simply assume that U^A and U^P are both affine functions of e, with indifference points defined by $U^A(e^A) = U^P(e^P) \equiv 0$ such that $e^P < e^A = e^$, meaning that the principal favors a = 1 over a larger set of values than the high-type agent.
+More generally, we will simply assume that U^A and U^P are both affine functions of e, with indifference points defined by $U^A(e^A) = U^P(e^P) \equiv 0$ such that $e^P < e^A = e^$, meaning that the principal favors a=1 over a larger set of values than the high-type agent.
 Fixing e^ , we will identify e^P with the degree of congruence between them (the closer is e^P to e^ , the better aligned are their interests) and assume that the agent knows $U^P(\cdot)$ -that is, how trustworthy the principal is.

 2. Communication.
-When she has a narrative, the principal can disclose it to the agent.
-Whether or not she does, she can also, or instead, issue an imperative.
+When she has a convincing narrative $e > e^$, the principal can disclose it to the agent.
+Whether or not she has a narrative of any kind, she can instead, or also, issue an imperative.
 The first form of communication consists in laying out, whether through facts or by telling a story, specific reasons why the agent should choose that course of action.
-The second one amounts to telling him "do it just because I said so," or "just trust me."34 Kant's categorical imperative to "Act only on that maxim through which you can at the same time will that it should become a universal law" can also be understood in this light: by visually scaling up, in a recipients' mind, the externalities attached to his actions, it operates as a prescription to always act as if the consequences of one's action were very large, without probing into their actual magnitude.
+The second one amounts to telling him "do it just because I said so," or "just trust me."
+31 Kant's categorical imperative to "Act only on that maxim through which you can at the same time will that it should become a universal law" can also be understood in this light: by visually scaling up, in a recipients' mind, the externalities attached to his actions, it operates as a prescription to always act as if the consequences of one's action were very large, without probing into their actual magnitude.